John A Waller

-Liquidating, your company closes your limited company officially.
-However, the process involves disposing of all the company assets and removing it from the register at Companies House.
+Liquidation means your limited company officially closes.
+However, the process requires a licensed insolvency practitioner to dispose of all company assets and remove them from the register at Companies House.

-Which then business rescue option depends on whether your limited company remains solvent or insolvent.
+Which option then depends therefore on whether your limited business remains solvent or insolvent.

 Is your company under creditor pressure?